 Asset and Equipment Tracking

 The most widely deployed RTLS use case.
 Any organization that owns mobile equipment faces the same problem: equipment moves, and without visibility, it disappears.
-RTLS delivers a continuously updated inventory of where every tagged item is, enabling staff to retrieve assets in seconds rather than minutes.
+RTLS asset tracking delivers a continuously updated inventory of where every tagged item is, enabling staff to retrieve assets in seconds rather than minutes.
 At scale, this reduces over-purchasing, cuts rental dependency, improves maintenance compliance, and recaptures thousands of hours of productive staff time annually.
+Hospitals consistently report measurable ROI within the first year of deployment.

 Staff Safety and Duress Alerting

 Workers in isolated, high-risk, or confrontational environments carry wearable RTLS tags equipped with a duress button.
 When pressed, the system immediately alerts security with the worker’s precise room-level location.
-In healthcare, this protects nurses from workplace violence.
-In industrial settings, it protects lone workers in remote areas of a facility.
+PenSafe™ protects nurses from workplace violence in healthcare and lone workers in remote areas of industrial facilities.
 Response time drops from minutes to seconds when security knows exactly where to go.

 Indoor Navigation and Wayfinding